MIND-BODY PSYCHOTHERAPY

 A relational, somatic approach to healing that honours your body, your story, and your capacity for change

 Mind-Body Psychotherapy is a space to come home to yourself — not only through insight, but through embodied experience.
-It’s not just about talking through the story — it’s about noticing what’s happening underneath.
-Together, we slow down and listen: to the tightness in your chest, the pressure in your jaw, the weight in your belly.
-These are not symptoms to get rid of — they are messengers, rooted in your lived experience.
-For instance, we gently tend to the parts of you that feel shut down, guarded, or unseen — with care, curiosity, and compassion.
-An invitation to reconnect with yourself in a fuller, deeper way.
+It’s not only about talking through your story, it’s about noticing what’s happening underneath.
+Together, we slow down and listen: to the tightness in your chest, the pressure in your jaw, the heaviness in your belly.
+These are not symptoms to eliminate.
+They are messengers, rooted in your lived experience.
+For example, we compassionately and curiously tend to the parts of you that feel shut down, guarded, or unseen.
+This is an invitation to reconnect with yourself in a fuller, deeper way.

-In our work together, we explore not just what’s happening in your mind — but how your body is holding and expressing your experience.
-Using an integrative, trauma-informed approach, I draw from modalities such as Internal Family Systems (IFS), Emotionally Focused Therapy (EFT), Polyvagal Theory, Psychodynamic Therapy, Somatic Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), the Adlerian Coaching Model, and Yoga and Mindfulness practices.
+In our work together, we explore not just what’s happening in your mind, but how your body is holding and expressing your experience.
+Using an integrative, trauma-informed approach, I draw from modalities such as Internal Family Systems (IFS), Emotionally Focused Therapy (EFT), Polyvagal Theory, Psychodynamic Therapy, Somatic Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT), the Adlerian Coaching Model, the Mind-Body Coaching Model, and Yoga and Mindfulness practices.
 Each session is tailored to support your nervous system, emotional process, and capacity for self-compassion and insight.
 Whether it’s through grounding, breathwork, movement, or simply learning to pause and notice — this approach helps you reconnect with your body as a place of wisdom and belonging.

-Mind-Body Psychotherapy creates space to reconnect with your body as a source of wisdom — not just reactivity — and to begin gently untangling the stories, habits, and protective strategies that may have once served you but now feel limiting.
-This is a space where all of you is welcome — your grief, your hope, your confusion, your strength.
-Together, we work at a pace that feels safe and attuned and build capacity: to feel more, to relate differently, and to move through the world with more choice, presence, and self-compassion.
+Mind-Body Psychotherapy creates space to reconnect with your body as a source of wisdom — rather than reactivity — and to begin gently untangling the stories, habits, and protective strategies that may have once served you but now feel limiting.
+This is a space where all of you is welcome: your grief, your hope, your confusion, your strength.
+We will move at a pace that feels attuned and safe, building your capacity to feel more deeply, relate more freely, and navigate life with more choice, presence, and compassion.

 You might come to Mind-Body Psychotherapy if: